Keto Soufflé Pancakes

 • Cream cheese – Cream cheese is added to provide moisture and to neutralize the eggy flavor from our egg based pancake mixture.

-• Eggs – One of the key ingredients to help these low carb pancakes rise.
-Since keto pancakes don’t have gluten, they aren’t able to form a necessary protein structure that wheat based pancakes yields.
+• Eggs – One of the key ingredients to help these pancakes rise.
+Since they don’t have gluten, they aren’t able to form a necessary protein structure that wheat based pancakes yield.
 Eggs provide that protein to puff up our soufflé pancakes.

 • Coconut flour – The flour used to provide substance to our pancakes.
 Coconut flour is preferred over almond flour since almond flour tends to burn easier.